VlcekGroup/PMWannier2.0/README.md

 #### If you choose "sequential" in "exhaust_space", specify the following parameters.
 nstates_seqwan\
 (Integer.
 This specifies the number of states in the full space that is being sequentially exhausted.
 The code reads these states from the 1st states to the specified states in the bin file.
-Default: -1)\
+Default: -1)

 nstates_core\
 (Integer.
 This specifies the size of the core space.
 It should be greater than or equal to the number of regionally localized states.
-Default: -1)\
+Default: -1)

 nstates_r\
 (Integer.
 This specifies the step of exhausting the rest space.
-Default: 1)\
+Default: 1)

 istep_0\
 (Integer: This specifies the initial step in the outer-loop.
 For restart, specify it from where the previous job ends.
-Default: 1)\
+Default: 1)

 total_step\
 5000\
 (Integer.
 This specifies the maximum iteration steps in the outer-loop.
-Default: 1000)\
+Default: 1000)

 reorder_rest\
 (Logical.
 This specifies whether to do reordering of the rest space or not when one complete accessing is done.
-Default: t)\
+Default: t)

 #### If you choose "sequential" in "exhaust_space", specify the following parameters.
 nstates_stowan\
 (Integer.
 This specifies the number of states in the full space that is being sequentially exhausted.
 The code reads these states from the 1st states to the specified states in the bin file.
-Default: -1)\
+Default: -1)

 nstates_det\
 (Integer.
 This specifies the size of the deterministic space.
 It should be greater than or equal to the number of regionally localized states.
-Default: -1)\
+Default: -1)

 nstates_sto\
 (Integer.
 This specifies the number of stochastic states that sample the rest space.
-Default: 1)\
+Default: 1)

 i_mc_step0\
-1\
 (Integer: This specifies the initial step in the outer-loop.
 For restart, specify it from where the previous job ends.
-Default: 1)\
+Default: 1)

 mc_step\
 (Integer.
 This specifies the maximum iteration steps in the outer-loop.
-Default: 1000)\
+Default: 1000)

 nhit_cong_outer\
 (Integer.
 This specifies the number of times of consecutively hitting the convergence criterion in the outer-loop before exiting.
-Default: 5)\
+Default: 5)

 ## Typical Input Examples for wannier.x
 ### One benzene molecule